Concept | Connection changes

 Slide depicting a Flow with filesystem datasets changed to a SQL database.

-Dataiku DSS allows you to change the connection of multiple datasets at the same time–either from the Datasets page, or directly from the Flow.
-The available options for the new connection depend on the database connections that have been previously set up on the instance.
+Dataiku allows you to change the connection of multiple datasets at the same time, either from the Datasets page or directly from the Flow.
+You can choose a new connection depending on the database connections that have been set up in your instance.

 Dataiku screenshot of change connection option in the right Actions panel.

-Further, you have the option to “reuse connection settings if possible” — which allows you to reuse the file format settings that were previously set up in the Format/Preview page of the dataset.
+If you choose to Reuse connection settings if possible, Dataiku will reuse the file format settings that were previously set up in the Format/Preview page of the dataset.

-In addition, Dataiku DSS warns you that “Changing dataset connections can break the computations or lead to different results”.
+Dataiku warns you that changing dataset connections can break the computations or lead to different results.

 Dataiku screenshot showing warning when changing the connection of a dataset.

-This situation can happen, for instance, if you try to store a dataset with an ‘array’ type column into a PostgreSQL database.
+This can happen, for instance, if you try to store a dataset with an array type column into a PostgreSQL database.
 Even though you succeed in saving the connection change, you will get an error message when you try to build the dataset, because SQL databases cannot store arrays.

 Slide highlighting how changing connections can lead to problems if the new connection does not recognize the same storage types.

-To learn more about Flow Views & Actions, including through hands-on exercises, please register for the free Academy course on this subject found in the Advanced Designer learning path.
+To learn more about Flow view and actions through lessons and tutorials, please register for the free Academy course on this subject found in the Advanced Designer learning path.

-The product documentation also contains more information about topics such as supported connections and folding flows.
+The reference documentation also contains more information about topics such as supported connections and folding flows.